Skip to main content

 • Improved lifestyle offering, including retail, leisure and green space

 In addition, Leeds is experiencing inward migration from more expensive cities, as professionals seek better affordability without compromising on career prospects.
+The result is a broad and stable tenant base, including:

 • Students